PantelisKanaris/TypeScript_LearningApp/README.md

 # TypeScript_LearningApp
-This project is for learnign TypeScript.
+This project is for learning TypeScript.